Kotlin/kotlinx.collections.immutable/proposal.md

 - `putAll(map)` - O(M log<sub>32</sub>N), where M is the number of elements added.
 - Iterating `keys`, `values`, `entries` - O(N).

+#### Default persistent ordered hash map

+It's backed by the _persistent unordered hash map_, which maps every key in this map to a triple containing the corresponding value, the previous and the next keys in insertion order.

+Every operation on this map turns into one or more operations on the backing map, e.g.:
+- `put(key, value)` turns into updating the next of the last key (the new key becomes the next), and putting a new entry with the specified key and with value equal to a triple containing the specified value, the last key (as previous key) and null next key.
+- `remove(key)` turns into removing the entry with the specified key, and updating values for the next and previous keys.
+- `get(key)` gets delegated to the backing map.

+Time complexity of all operations on this map, except iteration, is the same as in backing _persistent unordered hash map_, though with a bigger constant factor in case of modification operations.
+Iterating entries, keys, or values of this map takes O(N log<sub>32</sub>N) time.

 #### Default persistent ordered hash set

-It's backed by the _persistent unordered hash map_, which maps every element in this set to the previous and next elements in insertion order.

-Every operation on this set turns into one or more operations on the backing map, e.g.:
-- `add(element)` turns into updating the next reference of the last element (new element becomes the next) and putting new entry with key equal to the specified element.
-- `remove(element)` turns into removing the entry with the key equal to the specified element and updating values for the next and previous elements.
-- `contains(element)` turns into `containsKey(element)`.

-Iterating elements in this set takes O(N log<sub>32</sub>N) time.

-#### Default persistent ordered hash map

-It is implemented the same way as the _persistent ordered hash set_, except that the backing map stores also value beside next and previous keys.
+It is implemented the same way as the _persistent ordered hash map_, except that the backing map maps every element to a pair containing the previous and the next elements.

 #### Builders